wistia/wistia-open-docs/_posts/embed-options.md

 special_category_link: developers
 api: true
 layout: post
-title: Embedding Options
+title: Embed Options and Plugins
-description: Learn more about the embed options available for your embedded videos.
+description: Learn more about the embed options and plugins available for your embedded videos.
 category: Developers
 ---

-When building an embed code, embed options can be included to customize the appearance/behavior of the embedded video.
-First, we'll cover the options themselves, then, we'll show you some examples of how you can use them for your embeds!
+Embed options and Plugins are useful when building an embed code or customizing your embeds programmatically.

+*Embed Options* are essentially attributes for the behavior of your video - `fullscreenButton`, for example, is a boolean that controls whether the fullscreen button is shown on your player or not.

+*Plugins* are additional scripts you can add to your video, giving it new functionality and adding new interfaces.
+Turnstile, for example, is an email collector you can add to your video by including the plugin.

+## A Note on Embeds and Customize

+With the addition of [customize]({{ '/data-api#customizations' | post_url }}),
+plugins and embed options enabled in the Account GUI are not visible in embed codes.

+When you add embed options or plugins to your embed code using the approach outlined below, it will *override* any conflicting customizations (i.e. if you set `playerColor` inline, and if you've already set it in the GUI, your inline attribute will be used).

 ## Embed Options List